singlerider/lorenzotherobot/README.md

 	'!pwv' - Play with Viewers
 	'!daddy'
     '!cry' - BibleThump times a bunch
+    '!maggie' - Personalized message about a streamer

     '!buyprints' - Link to Streamer's Posters for Sale '!playlist' - depracated spotify playlist
+    '!flip' - show a table flip ASCII image
     '!request' ['artist name and song title'] - adds requested search query result to a youtube playlist, specified by bot admin
     '!songrequest' - Same as '!request'
-    '!poll'* ['choice 1/choice 2/choice 3'] - mod can establish things for users to vote on from within the chat window '!vote' [number] - users simply send a number to decide the choice they'd like '!llama' 'usage' - shows everything the 'llama suite' can do - see below for more detailed instructions '!weather'* [zip_code] - shows current weather and forecast for any US zip code '!specs'
+    '!poll'* ['choice 1/choice 2/choice 3'] - mod can establish things for users to vote on from within the chat window '!vote' [number] - users simply send a number to decide the choice they'd like '!llama' - shows everything the 'llama suite' can do - see below for more detailed instructions '!weather' [zip_code] - shows current weather and forecast for any US zip code '!specs'
     '!treats'* ['add'/'remove'/'set'] ['username'] [amount] - allows mod to decide how many treats a user either gets added to them or removed
     '!help'